zalando/spilo/etcd-cluster-appliance/README.md

                                    zalando-stups-mint-123456789123-eu-west-1 abc123def

-The idea is to have a single application ID, here it is `elephant-etcd`, and then create different versions, i.e. different clusters by varying the STACK_VERSION parameter depending on the purpose you want to use that specific cluster for.
+The idea is to have a single application ID, here it is `elephant-etcd`, and then create different versions, i.e. different clusters by varying the `STACK_VERSION` parameter depending on the purpose you want to use that specific cluster for.

 ## Step 3: Confirm successful cluster creation
-The resulting cluster should have created:
+Running this `senza create` command should have created:
 - the required amount of EC2 instances
     - with stack name `elephant-etcd`
     - with instance name `elephant-etcd-for-foo`